natanimn/My-Telegram-Bot/README.md

 # My-Telegram-Bot
-I receive any message from any users through this bot.
+I receive any kind of message from any users through [this bot](http://t.me/natiprado_bot)